FireRedz/kurarin/README.md

 Tested with Arch but it _should_ work anywhere else as long as it's linux.

-Use [`ext/build.sh`](https://github.com/FireRedz/kurarin/blob/rewrite/ext/build.sh) to build the program, no makefile fuckery or smth like that.
+Use [`ext/build.sh`](https://github.com/FireRedz/kurarin/blob/rewrite/ext/build.sh) to build the program, no makefile :).

 ## Credits